mdsol/hale/README.md

 Its value is boolean and SHOULD be true when the Link Object's "href" property is a URI Template.

-Its value SHOULD be considered false if it is undefined or any other value than true.
+Its value SHOULD be considered false if it is undefined, or any other value than true.

 ### type
 The "type" property is OPTIONAL.